Magnesium sulfur battery

-A magnesium sulfur battery is a rechargeable battery that uses magnesium ion as its charge carrier, magnesium metal as anode and sulfur as cathode.
-To increase the electronic conductivity of cathode, sulfur is usually mixed with carbon to form a cathode composite.
-Magnesium sulfur battery is an emerging energy storage technology and now is still in the stage of research.
+A magnesium–sulfur battery is a rechargeable battery that uses magnesium ions as its charge carrier, magnesium metal as its anode, and sulfur as its cathode.
+To increase the electronic conductivity of the cathode, sulfur is usually mixed with carbon to form a cathode composite.
+The magnesium–sulfur battery is an emerging energy storage technology and is now still in the stage of research.
 It is of great interest since in theory the Mg/S chemistry can provide 1722 Wh/kg energy density with a voltage at ~1.7 V.